chandanhpcic/docs/source/manual/vpnet.rst

 ..
 Tip::

-  Since OPNsense uses the new Strongswan format also for legacy tunnels, it is rather easy to convert a tunnel manually when downloading the :code:`swanctf.conf` file from the machine.
-You can find it in :code:`/usr/local/etc/swanctl/swanctl.conf` and the format is almost identical to the connections gui available in OPNsense.
+  Since Reticen8 uses the new Strongswan format also for legacy tunnels, it is rather easy to convert a tunnel manually when downloading the :code:`swanctf.conf` file from the machine.
+You can find it in :code:`/usr/local/etc/swanctl/swanctl.conf` and the format is almost identical to the connections gui available in Reticen8.

 Combining legacy tunnels and connections